Pileup mitigation at the LHC: a theorist's view: Monte-Carlo studies and physical discussions

 We commented earlier that the cleansing performance has a significant sample dependence.
 This is directly related to the zeroing: indeed Fig.~\ref{fig:shifts-dispersions-R1} shows that for cleansing without zeroing, the sample dependence (dashed versus solid lines) vanishes, while it is substantial with zeroing.
 Our understanding of this feature is that the lower multiplicity of jets with undecayed $B$-hadrons (and related hard fragmentation of the $B$-hadron) results in a higher likelihood that a subjet will contain neutral but no charged particles from the LV, thus enhancing the impact of zeroing on the tail of the $\Delta p_t$ or $\Delta m_{jj}$ sample.

 The long tails produced by the zeroing can be avoided by using the alternative {\em protected zeroing} described in Section~\ref{sec:pusub-with-chargedinfo}.
 Taking $n=10$ (or a fixed $p_{t,\text{min}} = 20\GeV$) we have found reduced tails and, consequently, noticeable improvements in the jet $p_t$ and dijet mass dispersion (with little effect for the jet mass).
 This is visible for area and NpC subtraction in Fig.~\ref{fig:shifts-dispersions-R1}.
-Protected zeroing also eliminates the sample dependence. \footnote{ We learned while finalising this work that for the identification of pileup v.\ non-pileup full jets in ATLAS, some form of protection is already in place, in that JVF-type conditions are not applied if $p_t > 50 \GeV$.
+Protected zeroing also eliminates the sample dependence. \footnote{ Note that for the identification of pileup v.\ non-pileup full jets in ATLAS, some form of protection is also used, in that JVF-type conditions are not applied if $p_t > 50 \GeV$.
 We thank David Miller for exchanges on this point. }

 Several additional comments can be made about $f_\cut=0$ trimming combined with zeroing.
 Firstly, $f_\cut=0$ trimming alone introduces a bias in the jet $p_t$, which is clearly visible in the $f_\cut=0$ no-zeroing shifts in Fig.~\ref{fig:shifts-dispersions-R1}.
 This is because the trimming removes negative fluctuations of the pileup, but keeps the positive fluctuations.
 Zeroing then counteracts that bias by removing some of the positive fluctuations, those that happened not to have any charged tracks from the LV.
 It also introduces further negative fluctuations for subjets that happened to have some neutral energy flow but no charged tracks.
 Overall, one sees that the final net bias comes out to be relatively small.
-This kind of cancellation between different biases is common in noise-reducing pileup-reduction approaches~\cite{Kodolova,Cacciari:2014gra,Bertolini:2014bba}.
+This kind of cancellation between different biases is common in noise-reducing pileup-reduction approaches~\cite{Kodolova:1998laa,Gavrilov:2003pza,Kodolova:2007hd,Cacciari:2014gra,Bertolini:2014bba} as we have already seen in Chapter~\ref{chap:beyond-grooming} and will see again in the next two Chapters of this review.